Alabama abortion fund will ‘temporarily pause’ services for safety, security reasons - NewsBreak

 BIRMINGHAM, Ala. ( WIAT ) — The Yellowhammer Fund, a nonprofit abortion fund and reproductive justice organization in Alabama, has said it will “temporarily pause” services for safety and security reasons.

 “We have made the deeply difficult decision to temporarily pause our services for the safety and security of our clients, our supporters, and our staff,” the Yellowhammer Fund said in an e-mail to supporters.
-“During this time we will consult legal experts to reassess how best to continue doing our work in the immediate future.”Non-profit helps North Alabama foster families amid formula shortage
+“During this time we will consult legal experts to reassess how best to continue doing our work in the immediate future.”City of Birmingham finally pays man who sued over pothole damage and won

 The organization said while some services will be discontinued for now, it will continue to work to fulfill its mission.